THE SAFETY OF KISUNLA VS PLACEBO WAS STUDIED IN MORE THAN 1900 PATIENTS IN CLINICAL TRIALS1*

 ADVERSE REACTIONS REPORTED IN ≥5% OF PATIENTS TREATED WITH KISUNLA AND ≥2% HIGHER THAN PLACEBO IN TRAILBLAZER-ALZ 21

 aAs assessed by MRI.
-A participant could have both microhemorrhage and superficial siderosis.1
+A participant could have both microhemorrhage and superficial siderosis.
+The incidence of ARIA-H inTRAILBLAZER-ALZ 2 was 31% (263/853) in patients treated with Kisunla vs 13% (111/874) in patients treated with placebo.1

 - ARIA-E (edema) includes brain edema or sulcal effusions1